Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

       multiples of these timescales could be used.
    5. The language of the CMAF track SHOULD be signaled in the "[=mdhd=]" box or "[=elng=]" boxes in the CMAF header.
-   6. Media tracks SHOULD contain the btrt box specifying the target average and maximum bitrate of the CMAF fragments in the sample entry container in the CMAF header.
+   6. Media tracks SHOULD contain the ("btrt") box specifying the target average and maximum bitrate of the CMAF fragments in the sample entry container in the CMAF header.
    7. Media tracks MAY comprise CMAF chunks [[!MPEGCMAF]] 7.3.2.3.
 In this case they SHOULD be signaled using SegmentTypeBox ("styp") to make it easy for the receiving entity to differentiate them from CMAF fragments.
 The brand type